HipoFinance/contract/README.md

 ### Treasury

 Treasury is the main smart contract which receives all stakers' TON, and lends it to interested validators.
-It's also the jetton minter, minting new hTON jetton for stakers.
+It's also the jettons minter, minting new hTON jettons for stakers.
 The jettons are stored in wallets.

 ### Wallet

-Each staker will have a wallet that will store staker's jetton.
+Each staker will have a wallet that will store staker's jettons.
 Wallets receive jettons only from the treasury or from other wallets.
-They can also send jetton only to other wallets, or they can burn jetton by sending a request to the treasury.
+They can also send jettons only to other wallets, or they can burn jettons by sending a request to the treasury.

 ### Loan